pveelaid/spring-demo-javaee14/README.md

   - /deletereservations vs /reservations/delete- for deleting reservations - with DELETE http method
   - /updatereservations vs /reservations/update - for updating reservations - with PUT http method
 - third proposal - REST principles for good naming of resources
   - /reservations - GET - for Reading all resources (R from CRUD)
+    - status code 200
-  - /reservations/{id} - GET - for Reading for one resource (R from CRUD)
+  - /reservations/{id} - GET - for Reading for one resource (R from CRUD) - status
+    - status code 200 with response body is ok
+    - status code 404 with no response body(or error object)
   - /reservations - POST - for Creation (C from CRUD)
   - /reservations/{id} (/reservations/134666) - DELETE - for Deletion (D from CRUD)
   - /reservations/{id} (/reservations/134666) - PUT - for Update(full) (U from CRUD)